Kanye West: Legal issues

+In April 2026, an anonymous man filed a lawsuit against West, accusing him of punching and attacking him as he laid unconscious on the floor at a Los Angeles restaurant exactly two years prior.
+The lawsuit claimed it was a "cowardly attack" that was "shocking, physically harmful, and offensive."
+He further stated that West immediately returned to his security team while the anonymous man was given medical treatment following the incident.
+The lawsuit hints a prior interaction involving a woman in West's entourage, but was only given in a few details.

 Religious beliefs

 After the success of his song "Jesus Walks" from the album The College Dropout, West was asked about his beliefs and said, "I will say that I'm spiritual.
 I have accepted Jesus as my Savior.
 And I will say that I fall short every day."
 In a 2008 interview with The Fader, West stated that "I'm like a vessel, and God has chosen me to be the voice and the connector".
 In a 2009 interview with online magazine Bossip, West stated that he believed in God, but at the time felt that he "would never go into a religion".
 In 2014, West referred to himself as a Christian during one of his concerts.
 Kim Kardashian stated in September 2019: "He has had an amazing evolution of being born again and being saved by Christ."
 In October 2019, West said with respect to his past, "When I was trying to serve multiple gods it drove me crazy" in reference to the "god of ego, god of money, god of pride, the god of fame", and that "I didn't even know what it meant to be saved" and that now "I love Jesus Christ.
 I love Christianity."
+During an interview with Big Boy in March 2024, West revealed he had "issues with Jesus" after missed prayers, before declaring himself as God.